-Personal Safety Guidelines for Centenary Community Members and Guests
+Personal Safety Guidelines for Non-Vaccinated Centenary Community Members and Guests

-All Centenary community members and guests must adhere to all of the following personal safety guidelines while on campus:
+All Centenary community members and guests who have not been vaccinated against COVID-19 must adhere to all of the following personal safety guidelines while on campus:

-- Symptom monitoring: All students, employees, and guests are required to review and complete a COVID-19 self-checker each day before arriving on campus.
-We recommend downloading the CDC app which includes a self-checker, or you can fill out the symptom self-checker on the Centenary website at centenary.edu/covid19.
+- Symptom monitoring: All students, employees, and guests are required to review and complete a COVID-19 self-checker using the LiveSafe app each day before arriving on campus.
 You may be required to show proof of completion and/or receive a temperature check before receiving campus services or instruction.

 - Masks: Wearing a mask is required any time you are in the presence of others on campus (examples: attending an in-person meeting, class, or other gathering).
 Wearing a mask is not required if you are alone in a personal space (example: your office, your car, outside campus spaces).
 Please follow CDC guidelines on correct usage for masks and other face coverings.